grafana/grafana-infinity-datasource/wiki/installation.md

 * Go to `http://localhost:3000/datasources` and select *Add data source*
 * Search for **Infinity** plugin
 * Give some name.
 Any name.
 Sure; Your kitten names are allowed.
-* Select mode as `Basic`
+* Select authentication mode as `None` / `basic`
 * Save.

+### Advanced Authentication

-If you ever need an URL to be authenticated or proxy through grafana server, you need to use `Advanced` mode.
-With advanced mode consider the following.
+If you ever need an URL to be authenticated or proxy through grafana server, you need to use `Advanced Auth`/ `advanced` mode.
+With basic auth mode consider the following.

 * Only one domain allowed.
 (If you need to access multiple domains, use multiple instances of the datasource)
 * Specify the domain name as the URL in the datasource settings.
 This can also contain common url path.
 Example: `https://api.github.com/graphql`
 * While querying, use the remaining part of the the URL.
 For example, using `/my-endpoint` will yield the final url as `https://api.github.com/graphql/my-endpoint`

+### Token Authentication

+In case if you need to use token authentication, you need to select `Token Auth` / `tokenAuth` as your authentication mode.
+Consider the following properties.

+* Only one domain allowed.
+(If you need to access multiple domains, use multiple instances of the datasource)
+* Specify the domain name as the URL in the datasource settings.
+This can also contain common url path.
+Example: `https://management.azure.com`
+* While querying, use the remaining part of the the URL.
+For example, using `/subscriptions?api-version=2020-01-01` will yield the final url as `https://management.azure.com/subscriptions?api-version=2020-01-01`

+for token generation, following additional properties need to specified

+* Token URL / token_url.
+Example : `https://login.microsoftonline.com/<TenantID>/oauth2/token`
+* Client ID / token_client_id.
+Example : `xxxx-xxx-xxx-xxxx`
+* Client Secret / token_client_secret.
+Example : `xyz123123`
+* Resource / token_resource.
+Example : `https://management.azure.com/`
+* Grant type / token_grant_type.
+Example : `client_credentials`

 ## Provisioning